Read more about Fun Family Games

 2-5 players • 30 min

+Looking for fun board games for family night?
+Planet Voyagers is the perfect way to spend quality time with the kids.
 Three, two, one blast off!
 Travel from planet to planet as you strategize your way through the solar system.
 The journey begins at the sun, where players plot to play a card from their hand or launch their rocket.
 Compiling planetary data will give you a competitive edge over your opponents.
 The first player to reach Neptune or earn 12 points wins the game.
 Planet Voyagers will test your research and strategy skills as you oooh and ahhh your way through space exploration.
-It's one of the best family games of 2021 and a great family board game for adults.
+It's one of the best family games of 2021 and makes a great family board game for adults as well.